 - The Guild: Showcasing Canadian theatre, comedy, musical performances, and visual arts.

 - Holland College Culinary Bootcamps: Unique, hands on, culinary adventures that offer a taste of PEI through a variety of themed culinary experiences at the Canadian Culinary Institute.

 - COWS Creamery Tour: Visit the Milky Whey Theatre.
 Learn how this Island company makes their world famous, Super Premium Ice Cream, award winning cheeses and their famous whimsical T-shirts.

 - Anne of Green Gables Chocolates: Delight your senses with premium quality chocolates made by hand using only the finest of ingredients.
 Truffles, creams, fudge, peppermint patties, almond toffee crunch and more.
 Watch chocolate covered potato chips being made in store.

 - Red Shores Charlottetown: Home to some of the biggest events in Standardbred and Thoroughbred racing, Red Shores also boasts slots, blackjack and great food.
 Place your bets and take your seats because you’ll find yourself with very little downtime.

 - PEI Brewing Company: Schedule a brewery tour and sip on freshly brewed beer such as Blueberry Ale, Beach Chair or Island Red to name a few flavours that are masterfully created behind the scenes.
-Canadian Folk Artist of the Year and well-known singer/song writer Lennie Gallant and his band will be performing “Searching for Abegweit”, showcasing the Island’s songs and stories throughout July – September.
+Each summer, their PEI Brewing Company Summer Show is full of love for the island, and abounds in fun, talent, and toe-tapping tunes!

 - Beaconsfield House: Built in 1877, this elegant Victorian house is now a museum and invites visitors to view its period rooms.
 A variety of lectures, concerts and other special events also take place in the Carriage House.

 Where to Eat